Recipes

 magic self-update

-A valid Hugging Face token is required to access the model.
+For this recipe, you will need a valid Hugging Face token to access the model.
 Once you have obtained the token, include it in .env by:

 cp .env.example .env